Kathy Lie

-Kathy Lie (born 14 March 1964) is a Norwegian nurse and politician.
+Kathy Lie (born 14 March 1964) is a Norwegian nurse and politician for the Socialist Left Party.
+She has been a member of the Storting since 2021.

+Biography

+Born on 14 March 1964, Lie hails from Lier, and is a nurse by education.

-Following the 2019 Norwegian local election, she became deputy county mayor of the newly established Viken county.
+Following the 2019 Norwegian local election, Lie became deputy county mayor of the newly established Viken county.
 She resigned from this position when she was elected to the Storting.
 She was succeeded by fellow party member, Camilla Sørensen Eidsvold.

 She was elected representative to the Storting from the constituency of Buskerud for the period 2021–2025, for the Socialist Left Party.

-Lie hails from Lier, and is a nurse by education.
+In the Storting, she was a member of the Standing Committee on Family and Cultural Affairs from 2021 to 2025.

+She was reelected representative to the Storting from Buskerud for the period 2025–2029.